E-Graphs as a Persistent Compiler Abstraction: Formatting and Writing Guidelines

 \subsection{Figures}

 \paragraph{Referencing Figures} When referencing figures from the text we ensure the following: \begin{description} \item [All figures are referenced] A paper with un-referenced figures appears incomplete.
 We can check this using the \texttt{refcheck} package.
 Issuing \texttt{make refcheck} on the commandline lists all \emph{labeled} elements that are not referenced in the text. \item [References to figures are brief and easy to skip]~\\ We minimize the number of words needed to refer to a figure.
 Reducing the number of non-information-carrying words directly increases the density of interesting content.
 When skipping references becomes easy, reading quickly while ignoring figures remains a smooth experience.
 The best and briefest reference to a figure is a link in parenthesis that is added after the subject representing the content depicted in a figure:\\ {\textit{Figure X shows the design of A, which consists of ...}}\\ $\to$ { \textit{The design of A (Figure X) consists of ...}} \item [The text is always self-contained without figures] ~\\ The reader should be able to read the text without ever looking at any figure.
 They should still understand the text and get the key message of each figure directly from the text.
 By not forcing the reader to analyze a figure while reading, we increase readability as the reader can continue reading without having to skip between text and figures.
 Such writing style also helps to guide the thoughts of the reader, who can (for a moment) trust our summary of the figure and does not need to develop their own interpretation on-the-fly, a task which often yields results that do not fit the flow of our exposition.
 Readers typically only feel that their reading is interrupted if there is no explanation of a figure at all.
 Hence, we do not need to discuss all details of a figure, but half a sentence that explains the core idea is typically sufficient for a reader to continue reading.
 By making our text self-contained even when ignoring figures the reader experiences a smooth and uninterrupted reading experience.\\ { \textit{The speedups are presented in Figure X. < a new topic> }}\\ $\to$ {\textit{Our approach outperforms the state of the art XXX-library (Figure 3) demonstrating more than 4x speedup on test case 1 and 2 and a geometric mean speedup of 1.5x over all 20 test cases.}} \end{description} We reference figures in text using \texttt{\symbol{92}autoref\{fig:speedup\}} for a figure with label \texttt{fig:speedup}.
-The use of autoref ensures that all references to figures are formatted consistently, e.g. as \autoref{fig:speedup}. \bjorn{I edited the command definition of \\circled: in the old definition that relied in autoref, for some reason the reference was formatted incorrectly, producing "Section 2" instead of "Figure 2" for reasons I did not understand.} \paragraph{Color Scheme}
+The use of autoref ensures that all references to figures are formatted consistently, e.g. as \autoref{fig:speedup}. \paragraph{Color Scheme}

 In Figures we use a color scheme that is print-friendly and also visible with red-green blindness.
 The following colors are all print-friendly and red-green save when only using Color 1-4:

 {

 \newcolumntype{a}{>{\columncolor{pairedOneLightBlue}}c} \newcolumntype{b}{>{\columncolor{pairedTwoDarkBlue}}c} \newcolumntype{d}{>{\columncolor{pairedThreeLightGreen}}c} \newcolumntype{e}{>{\columncolor{pairedFourDarkGreen}}c} \newcolumntype{f}{>{\columncolor{pairedFiveLightRed}}c} \newcolumntype{g}{>{\columncolor{pairedSixDarkRed}}c}